PartMan7/PS-Client/README.md

 ### To-Do

 * Resolve PMs correctly when redirected to another user due to a rename.
-* Verify that all memory leaks have been closed.
-(In progress)
 * Create an example repository.